IISCAditayTripathi/NLU_word2vec/README.md

 # Word2Vec implementation on Reuters corpus

+Word2vec is implemented in python3 and numpy.
+Gradient calculation and gradient ascent is written in python.
+It has following dependencies:
+- numpy
+- nltk
+- pickle
+- tqdm
+- scipy
+- operator

 ## Data Preprocessing
 The Reuters dataset has *7k* documents.
 All these documents are combined together to make a single document.
 The words in the document are lower cased.
 To perform **data